VeryGoodOpenSource/dart_frog/docs/docs/deploy/clever-cloud.md

     2. run the app

 :::note
-_Clever Cloud_ listen for `8080` and this is great because dart_frog's is listening on 8080 to, so there is nothing to do with that, it will work out of the box.
+_Clever Cloud_ listens on port `8080` by default which is also Dart Frog's default port, it works out of the box!
 :::

 In order to tell _Clever Cloud_ how to build our project, we will need to create a `Dockerfile`, because the one created by `dart_frog build` is a built item and not sent to _Clever Cloud_ with _git_.